adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 First, we used stepwise regression method to find the model with the best performance.
-We built forward selection model, backward selection model and stepwise selection model. i) Forward selection model starts with a model having no variables, and add all possible one-variable additions to it including every interaction. ii) Backward selection model starts with the full model that has all the variables including all of interactions, then improves its performance by deleting each variable. iii) Stepwise selection model starts with our base model 'lm(Rent~(.-CS\_PropertyID-LEED-Energystar-total\_dd\_07-cluster)' and we considered all possible one-variable addtions or deletions including interactions.
+We built forward selection model, backward selection model and stepwise selection model. i) Forward selection model starts with a model having no variables and add all possible one-variable additions to it including every interaction. ii) Backward selection model starts with the full model that has all the variables including all of interactions, then improves its performance by deleting each variable. iii) Stepwise selection model starts with our base model ‘lm(Rent~(.-CS\_PropertyID-LEED-Energystar-total\_dd\_07-cluster)’ and we considered all possible one-variable additions or deletions including interactions.

 The table below shows the performance measured by AIC, elapsed time and